-5.3.
+4.3.
 Industry relationships

 AGL and other retailers bill customers on behalf of ETSA Utilities, and interest accrues for late payments made by retailers to ETSA Utilities.
-This rate is the bank bill rate (currently around 6.5%) plus 2%, or 8.5%.
+This rate is the bank bill rate plus 2%.
 Under the coordination agreement between the distributor and retailers, the distributor issues a statement of charges no later than the 10th business day after the end of each billing period, and the retailer must pay the amount on the later of the 10th business day after the receipt of the statement of charges or the 15th business day after the end of the billing period.

 Under the National Electricity Code, a market participant must pay interest on any unpaid monies and the rate of interest payable is the bank bill rate calculated as simple interest on a daily basis from the date payment was due up to and including the date of payment, with interest compounding monthly on the last day of each month whilst the monies remain outstanding.
-This rate is currently around 6.5%.
 In the National Electricity Market, final statements must be issued no later than 18 business days after the end of each billing period and payment by market participants must be on the 20th business day after the end of a billing period or 2 business days after receiving an estimated settlement amount.